mattjlewis/diozero/docs/index.md

 ## Concepts

-The aim of this library is to encapsulated real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (analog readings), Button (pressed / released), Motor (forward / backwards / left / right).
+The aim of this library is to encapsulate real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (get value), Button (pressed / released), Motor (forward / backwards / left / right).
 All devices implement `Closeable` hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething() }` statement.
 This is best illustrated by some simple examples.

 LED control: